mrSnow-tr/PortaLink/README.md

 ### Cloudflared

-PortaLink can automatically locate `cloudflared` if it is already installed.
+Sharelink can automatically locate `cloudflared` if it is already installed.

 If it cannot find it, PortaLink can download an appropriate `cloudflared` binary and cache it under: